oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 11. __Add details for ATP__

-   - Navigate to "ADB" sheet and create an ATP service with the below details:
+   - Navigate to **"ADB"** sheet and create an ATP service with the below details:

+   - We will provision an **always-free** ATP for the lab.

    - cd3_ATP: subnet-cd3_vcn_subnet2, DB Name: adb123db, CPU Core Count-10, Data Storage Size in TB -100, LICENSE_INCLUDED.